nch-igm/PBFLIP/README.md

   - Download Homo_sapiens_GRCh38_Ensembl_86.zip or Mus_musculus_GRCm38_Ensembl_86.zip
 - [STAR Genome Index](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)
   - Provide STAR index folder for short-reads junction support
+  - Human and Mouse References can be downloaded from [Gencode](http://ftp.ebi.ac.uk/pub/databases/gencode/).
+The pipeline was tested with Human Genome release version 38.

 The absolute paths to these 4 files should be added to `config/case.yml`